Enumerating Minimal Balanced Collections: Introduction

-Beyond their applications in cooperative game theory, balanced collections are relevant in various areas of discrete mathematics and combinatorics.
-Conversely, their counterparts — unbalanced collections, and in particular, maximal unbalanced collections —appear in the context of quantum physics.
-Balanced and unbalanced collections have been studied in numerous works; see, for example, \cite{Billera, Bjorner, BluMus, Mermoud, Sh67, Billera2}.

 Balanced collections are closely related to cooperative game theory.
-Namely, a cooperative game (with transferable utility) has a nonempty core if and only if a certain system of inequalities holds for all minimal balanced collections.
-Thus, the question of enumerating the minimal balanced collections arises naturally.
-The total number of minimal balanced collections is difficult to compute.
-In \cite{Mermoud}, the authors implemented Peleg's algorithm and were able to determine the total number of minimal balanced collections up to $n = 7$.
-In this note, together with some structural results on minimal balanced collections, we obtain upper and lower bounds for the total number of minimal balanced collections.
+A cooperative game with transferable utility has a nonempty core if and only if a certain system of inequalities holds for all minimal balanced collections.
+In~\cite{BalGame}, the authors study the geometric structure of the set of balanced games and show that this set forms a cone (or, under additional constraints, a polytope).
+They further prove that the facets of this cone are in bijection with the nontrivial minimal balanced collections, that is, all minimal balanced collections except $\{[n]\}$.
+Thus the problem of enumerating minimal balanced collections arises naturally.

-In general, these problems appear to be challenging, and it is reasonable to present them in more specific and manageable contexts.
-For example, one can pose these questions for a case when a collection consists only of two element subsets.
-This has been done in \cite{BluMus}, and the following result was proposed: a family of $2$-element subsets $\Phi$ is balanced and minimal if and only if $\Phi$ corresponds to a graph $G$ whose connected components are either isolated edges or odd cycles.
-As an illustration, we present a table comparing the total number of all minimal balanced collections and minimal balanced collections consisting of 2-element subsets.

-Unbalanced collections are also considered in the literature.
-For example, the upper and lower bounds for the total number of maximal unbalanced collections have been obtained in \cite{Billera2}.
-Denoting this number by $E_n$, due to \cite{Billera2}, we have

-Denote the number of all minimal balanced collections by ${B}_n$.
-In this paper, we obtain bounds for this number, similar to those for maximal unbalanced collections.